BamaComputationalBiology/CRE-UA/CRE-Pipeline.md

 	$ ssh -l username uahpc.ua.edu

+Change to the /jlf drive, make a directory for your data and change into the directory

+	$ cd /jlf

+	$ mkdir {your mybama name}

+	$ cd {your my bama name}

 UAHPC is a large system with a single log on point (the head node).
 You will need to write job submission scripts for longer running jobs.
 For shorter jobs you can request an interactive node

 	$ srun --pty -p [partition_name] /bin/bash